 Fine.
 Stay with your brother.
 Daddy and I are going to a beautiful lunch.

-Childhood is full of many milestones that most of us have long forgotten: finger snapping, chopsticks, blowing a bubble.
+Childhood is full of many milestones that most of us have long forgotten: finger snapping, chopsticks, blowing a bubble, pumping a swing.

 Last week Jacob tied his first bow— on his swim trunks of course.
 I haven’t bought any shoes that tie as all shoes that aren’t KEENS are immediately transformed into trash that vaguely resembles footwear.
 And KEENS appear to be fastened solely via mini bungee cords, so his unfamiliarity with laces is certainly my fault.
 But those slip-on bungee cords have saved us countless hours.